Image tracing: Usage domains

-Vectorization is effective on single colored, non gradient input data, like signatures.
+Vectorization is effective on single colored, nongradient input data, like signatures.

 Continuous tone images

 Vectorization is usually inappropriate for continuous tone images such as portraits.
 The result is often poor.
 For example, many different image tracing algorithms were applied to a 25 kB JPEG image.
 The resulting vector images are at least a factor of ten larger and may have pronounced posterization effects when a small number of colors are used.